-Wesleyan Investment Foundation, Inc., an Indiana not for profit corporation (referred to herein as "WIF," "we," "us" and "our"), is making available up to \$500,000,000 worth of Demand Investments and Term Investments (collectively, the "Investments") in this offering to investors throughout the United States and its territories such that the total offering amount of \$500,000,000 in Investments may be satisfied via sales in any single U.S. jurisdiction or combination of jurisdictions (subject to limitations that may be imposed by such other jurisdictions).
+Wesleyan Investment Foundation, Inc., an Indiana not for profit corporation (referred to herein as "WIF," "we," "us" and "our"), is making available up to \$1,500,000,000 worth of Demand Investments and Term Investments (collectively, the "Investments") in this offering to investors throughout the United States and its territories.
+The total offering amount of \$1,500,000,000 in Investments may be satisfied via sales in any single U.S. jurisdiction or combination of jurisdictions (subject to limitations that may be imposed by such other jurisdictions).
 The Investments are unsecured debt obligations of WIF and accrue interest at a variable rate as described herein.
 The "Demand Investments" are redeemable in full (i.e., principal plus accrued interest to date) upon demand and are offered in every jurisdiction in which WIF is authorized to offer and sell securities except the State of South Carolina.
 In South Carolina, WIF offers "Term Investments," which mature 30-days following the date of issue.
 Term Investments renew automatically unless the investor notifies us of their intent not to renew.
-Only persons associated with Churches and CROs, described below, may purchase the Investments.
+Only individuals and entities associated with Churches and CROs, described below, may purchase the Investments.
 WIF will pay interest on the Investments at the rates set forth below.
-WIF may adjust the rates of interest we pay each January 1 and July 1.
-WIF uses the Investments to finance loans it makes to Churches and CROs to enable them to purchase land, buy buildings, construct new worship facilities, removate, remodel, expand and replace existing facilities, relocate existing congregations, purchase building sites, refinance existing loans or meet other capital and expense needs of the Churches and CROs.
+WIF may adjust the rates of interest we pay each January 1 and July 1, or at other times as determined by WIF.
+WIF uses the Investments primarily to finance loans it makes to Churches and CROs to enable them to purchase land, buy buildings, construct new worship facilities, renovate, remodel, expand and replace existing facilities, relocate existing congregations, purchase building sites, refinance existing loans or meet other capital and expense needs of the Churches and CROs.
 Interest rates as of the date of this Offering Circular are shown below.
 Please call or visit www.wifonline.com to obtain current rates.

 Principal Amount Invested per Investor Interest Rate Annual Percentage Yield

-\$0-\$4,999 1.00% 1.00%
+\$35,000 and up 6.00% 6.09%

-\$5,000-\$34,999 1.50% 1.50%
+\$5,000-\$34,999 5.50% 5.58%

-\$35,000 and up 2.00% 2.01%
+0-\$4,999 5.00% 5.06%

-In order to invest, you must be a person (including entities or arrangements controlled by, owned by, or existing for the benefit of such persons) who is, prior to your first purchase of the Investments, a member of, contributor to, or participant of or share a reasonable association with the Wesleyan Church Corporation (the "Wesleyan Church"), WIF, or another church ("Church") or religious or church-related organization that has a programmatic relationship with or shares a common religious historic tie, background or similar purpose with the foregoing, including any program, activity or organization that constitutes a part of the foregoing religious organizations ("CROs"; collectively, "Churches and CROs").
+In order to invest, you must be a person (including entities or arrangements controlled by, owned by, or existing for the benefit of such persons) who is, prior to your first purchase of the Investments, a member of, contributor to, or participant of, or share a reasonable association with, the Wesleyan Church Corporation (the "Wesleyan Church"), WIF, or another church ("Church") or religious or church-related organization that has a programmatic relationship with or shares a common religious historic tie, background or similar purpose with the foregoing, including any program, activity or organization that constitutes a part of the foregoing religious organizations ("CROs"; collectively, "Churches and CROs").